laravel-json-api/docs/4.0/tutorial/06-modifying-resources.md

   },
   "errors": [
     {
-      "detail": "This action is unauthorized.",
+      "detail": "App\\Policies\\PostPolicy::update(): Return value must be of type bool, none returned", "meta": {
+        "exception": "TypeError",
+        "file": "\/Users\/Christopher\/Herd\/jsonapi-tutorial\/app\/Policies\/PostPolicy.php",
+        "line": 69,
+        "trace": [],
+      },
-      "status": "403",
+      "status": "500",
-      "title": "Forbidden"
+      "title": "Internal Server Error"
     }
   ]
 }
 ```

-Although we sent an API token in the `Authorization` header, the request has
-been rejected with a `403 Forbidden`.
-This tells us we need to update our
-authentication logic.
-Let's do that now.
+When we generated our `PostPolicy`, Laravel added an `update()` method but without adding any logic to it.
+This method
+has been called to authorise the update request, so we now need to add some logic to that method.

 ### Authentication